Hero Image

 Post-Master's Nursing Certificates

-Southern Adventist University’s Post-Master’s Nursing Certificate programs are designed for nurses who already hold a master’s degree and wish to expand their scope of practice in a new specialty without pursuing a doctoral (DNP) degree.
-Grounded in a Christ-centered approach, these programs prepare advanced practice nurses to gain additional expertise, enhance their leadership, and pursue certification in a new area of nursing practice.
+Designed for nurses who already hold a master’s degree and wish to expand their scope of practice in a new specialty without pursuing a doctoral degree.
+Grounded in a Christ-centered approach.
+Prepare advanced practice nurses to gain additional expertise, enhance leadership, and pursue certification in a new area of nursing practice.

 Program Highlights

-• Completed in approximately 1 to 1.5 years of full-time study
+• Completed in approximately one to one and a half years of full-time study

 Emphases